Ampache: Development goals

-Ampache's goal is to allow access to one's music from anywhere in the world.
-It is written specifically for private and small group implementations, but does allow an admin to enable public registration.
-Ampache's primary objective is to maintain a simple, secure and fast web front end that will run on almost any hardware and any platform that supports PHP.
-It is also written to accommodate large music collections.
+Ampache is aimed at private and small group deployments, though it supports public registration at an administrator’s discretion.
+It is compatible with large music libraries and can run on a wide range of hardware configurations.
+Key goals include maintaining a lightweight, cross-platform web interface and prioritizing ease of access, speed, and security.

 Extensions and APIs

 Ampache also provides an application programming interface (API) for extracting meta data in the form of XML documents.
 Ampache data can be accessed via the many methods supported in the API, originally created for use with Amarok2, but which can also be used to create other front-ends to Ampache.
 Access to the API is controlled by internal Access Control Lists; for performance reasons, all requests currently have a 5000 result limit.
 The following applications are known to have plug-ins that use Ampache's XML API: